-The Thaean Calendar differs from our own in a few mostly superficial ways.
+The Thaean Calendar differs from our own in a number of curious ways.
 They have almost the same number of days in a year (~364), and months make up most of those years, but not all days fall in months.
 Each of the 8 main sequence months is 48 days (6 weeks) and begins on the day of the Sun.
 Solstice and Equinox weeks mark the quarters of the year every two months.
 The day of the week is always the same for any day in any month in any year – in spite of leap years (discussed later.)

 Months, Equinoxes, & Solstices: